13 Minutes (2015 film): Plot

-In November 1939, after planting a home-made bomb inside a column of a Munich Bierkeller, Georg Elser (Christian Friedel) attempts to cross into neutral Switzerland but is caught at the border.
+In November 1939, after planting a home-made bomb inside a column of a Munich Bierkeller, Georg Elser attempts to cross into neutral Switzerland but is caught at the border.
 His bomb detonates but misses killing German leader Adolf Hitler by just 13 minutes.

 The German security services find incriminating evidence on Elser and link him to the assassination attempt.
 They believe Elser must have been working with a group of conspirators and proceed to torture Elser.
-They also round up members of his family from his home village, including Else Härlen (Katharina Schüttler), a married woman Elser has been seeing.
+They also round up members of his family from his home village, including Else Härlen, a married woman Elser has been seeing.

-When Else is brought before Elser, he fears for her life and tells Kripo police chief Arthur Nebe (Burghart Klaußner) and Gestapo head Heinrich Müller (Johann von Bülow) that he acted alone, procuring detonators from a steel factory and stealing dynamite from a nearby quarry.
+When Else is brought before Elser, he fears for her life and tells Kripo police chief Arthur Nebe and Gestapo head Heinrich Müller that he acted alone, procuring detonators from a steel factory and stealing dynamite from a nearby quarry.
 He outlines the two clockwork mechanisms he built to time the explosion and hopefully kill Hitler as he made a speech.
 Still not believed to have attempted the assassination alone, Elser is once more tortured using drugs (Pervitin), but with the same result as before—he insists that he acted alone.

 Through flashbacks it is learned that Elser came to despise the Nazis and saw that Hitler needed to be removed to save Germany.
 Following his arrest, Elser was kept in concentration camps for five years and was shot a few days before American forces liberated Dachau concentration camp, a few weeks before the war ended.
 In his last days he hears that Arthur Nebe has been killed for his part in the July assassination plot.

 Elser is now regarded as a German resistance hero of the Second World War.